Skip to Content

 Program Overview

-Our DEMSN program features small class sizes in face-to-face and hybrid modalities.
+Our DEMSN program features small, face-to-face classes.
 We provide 990 hours of hands-on training that includes clinical experience in a range of care settings including medical-surgical acute care, geriatrics, surgery, behavioral health, pediatrics, OB-GYN, emergency room nursing, intensive care units (ICU), intermediate care (IMC) and community health settings.
 Upon graduation, you’ll earn both your BSN and MSN and be prepared no matter what direction your career takes you.

 After graduating from our program, you will be prepared sit for the NCLEX to earn your RN license.
 Your credentials as a master’s prepared nurse will help you stand out in the marketplace and position you for faster entry into post-master’s certification programs to become an advanced practice nurse.
 It will also help you build the foundation to purse your DNP or Ph.D. in the future.